 Meet Audrey Nethery, a spunky 6-year-old from Louisville, Kentucky.
 She loves to listen to music, and collect dolls and stuffed animals.
-But it’s her love of dancing – particularly Zumba – that has taken social media by storm, melting the hearts of strangers, while putting the rare, underresearched blood disorder she suffers from – Diamond Blackfan Anemia – in the spotlight.
-Now we want to help her get on Ellen.
+But it’s her love of dancing – particularly Zumba – that has taken social media by storm, melting the hearts of millions (ours included), while putting the rare, underresearched bone marrow syndrome she has – Diamond Blackfan Anemia – in the spotlight.

 Audrey’s proud parents, Scott Nethery and Julie Haise, started posting videos of her doing her thing in a local Zumba class on Facebook, and their world exploded.
-The tiny dancer’s zest for the feel-happy, cool move packed, music pumping workout has inspired millions of people to fall in love with her.
+The 6-year-old dancer’s zest for the feel-happy, cool move-packed, music pumping workout has inspired millions of people to fall in love with her.
 Subsequently, all the unexpected attention on Audrey has given her family a great opportunity to raise much needed awareness and funds for Diamond Blackfan Anemia (DBA).

 Here’s Audrey gettin’ down to a little Uptown Funk…